Water-Wash, Process-Sealed, IP67 Switch Seal Rating

 Definition of IP Codes (Ingress Protection):

-So what is an IP Seal Rating?
-IEC (International Electrotechnical Commission) 60529 Standards document specifies an international Classification system for the sealing effectiveness of enclosures of electrical equipment against the “Intrusion into the equipment of foreign bodies and moisture”.
+So what are the IP Seal Ratings?
+The IEC (International Electrotechnical Commission) 60529 Standards document specifies an international classification system for the sealing effectiveness of enclosures of electrical equipment against the “intrusion into the equipment of foreign bodies and moisture.”

 7 Protection against effects of immersion from 15cm to 1m (6″ to 40″).